wwyl1234/automate-emails/README.md

 To run this script automatically on your machine on start (based on MAC):

-1) You would need to make sure to set the program (Python launcher) you would want to run the file cli.py.
+1) You would need to make sure to set the program (Python launcher or set up a cron job) you would want to run the file cli.py.

 2) You would also need to install the local package.
 ```